joakim-olsson/katacoda-scenarios/docker-swarm-tutorial/intro.md

 - Setup a basic docker cluster using docker swarm mode
 - Scale your docker cluster
 - Removing nodes from the cluster and the cluster itself
-- How to manage docker clusters using docker swarm mode and get a foundation of docker clustering change: (to get an understanding of alternatives such as Kubernetes.)
+- How to manage docker clusters using docker swarm mode and get a foundation of container orchestration.

 ### Table of Contents